 Over the last decade, the concern for what’s in our produce has been steadily increasing.
 Higher numbers of people are beginning to question how their food had been farmed, under what conditions, and what kind of pesticides were used in the growing process.
 According to industry statistics, over 4 percent of all U.S. food sales are for organic products.
-Also, using data from Nutrition Business Journal, 2013, it is estimated that the organic food industry reached $28 billion in sales in 2012, and the trend continues to grow through 2017.
-The primary concern for consumers buying organic food are the effects on health and the environment.
+Also, using data from Nutrition Business Journal, 2013, it is estimated that the organic food industry reached $28 billion in sales in 2015, and the trend continues to grow through 2020.
+The primary concern for consumers buying organic food is the effects on health and the environment.
 So much so that they are willing to pay significantly higher prices for them.
 Is it worth the extra cost?
 Is organic produce better for our health?

 The use of genetic engineering (GMO), ionizing radiation, and sewage sludge is prohibited as well.
 It is important to remember that just because a substance is “natural” doesn’t necessarily mean it’s safer than a synthetic substance.

 In some cases, natural pesticides may be more harmful.
 There is a rule when dealing with chemicals that indicates “the dose makes the poison.”
-What this means is that all substances can be toxic if too much is eaten, drunk, or absorbed.
+This means that all substances can be toxic if too much is eaten, drunk, or absorbed.
 Many times synthetic forms of natural pesticides (used in organic farming) are used in conventional agriculture, and both have the same chemical structure.
 Whether a substance is natural or synthetic, it is still a chemical.

 Also, according to this study in the Proceedings of The National Academy of Sciences, Organic farming was significantly more profitable (22–35%) and had higher benefit/cost ratios (20–24%) than conventional agriculture.
-Even though prices were increased by 29-32% at the store for organic produce, it was only needed to be a 5-7% increase to break even.
+Even though 29-32% prices were increased at the store for organic produce, it was only needed to be a 5-7% increase to break even.
 In other words, there is a very high markup on anything labeled "organic."